Liberals seek ouster from Wisconsin judicial ethics panel of Trump lawyer who advised fake electors

 Troupis has been a member of the Judicial Conduct Advisory Committee since 2020.
 The committee is charged with giving formal opinions and informal advice to judges and judicial officers related to the code of judicial conduct.
 The advice involves whether possible actions would be in compliance with the state’s judicial code of conduct.

+A common question is whether a judge can use their official title when writing a book or blog post, Keberlein said.
+The purpose of the committee is to give advice prospectively so that judges don’t do something unethical, he said.

+Keberlein declined to discuss the calls for Troupis to no longer serve on the panel.

-Troupis’s place on the panel advising judges about possible ethical violations is improper given his involvement with the fake elector scheme, said Mike Browne, deputy director of the liberal advocacy group One Wisconsin Now.
+Troupis’s place on the panel advising judges about possible ethical violations is improper given his involvement with the fake elector scheme, said Mike Browne, deputy director of the liberal advocacy group A Better Wisconsin Together.

 “And he certainly shouldn’t continue to serve in any position of public trust now.
 If he doesn’t have the decency to step down on his own, the right-wing justices who wrongly supported his re-appointment should step in and remove him,” Browne said.

-Note: This story was first published on Dec.
-15. It was updated on Dec.
-18 to correct that a quote that begins “was not to use...” and that allegedly characterizes an email Chesebro wrote was taken from a prosecution court filing and was not directly quoting a Chesebro email.